sampaiogabriel/landpage-lonewolf/README.md

-# 🐺 LoneWolf Importer — Landing Page
+i# 🐺 LoneWolf Importer — Landing Page

 This project is a **responsive landing page** developed as a **front-end study**, focusing on **modern design**, **SEO best practices**, and **refined visual details**.
 The idea was to create the visual identity and digital interface for a **fictitious importer company named LoneWolf**.